 This bread freezes ok.
-I suggest slicing it first then freezing it in a sealed plastic bag.
+It's best to slice it first then freeze it in a sealed bag.
 And plan on using it within 2 weeks.
 When you thaw it, you'll likely want to toast it in a pan with a little butter.

 What to serve with this easy no yeast bread

 This bread is great sliced thick and used for hearty open-faced sandwiches.
 But we love it best with soups, stews, and chilis.
 Here are a few of our favorite dunk worthy recipes:

 Watch how easy it is to make no yeast bread!

 - 4 cups all-purpose flour